KreischerPanoptic/astro-thumbor-image/README.md

  horizontalAlignment? | "left" \| "center" \| "right"                 | (optional) The horizontalAlignment parameter is used to align an image horizontally.
 [Learn more.](https://thumbor.readthedocs.io/en/latest/usage.html#horizontal-align)
  verticalAlignment? | "top" \| "middle" \| "bottom" | (optional) The verticalAlignment parameter is used to align an image vertically.
 [Learn more.](https://thumbor.readthedocs.io/en/latest/usage.html#vertical-align) smart? | boolean | (optional) The smart parameter is used to enable smart cropping.
-[Learn more.](https://thumbor.readthedocs.io/en/latest/usage.html#smart-cropping) filters? | AbstractThumborFilterProp[] | (optional) The filters parameter is used to apply filters to an image. (yes, it's really uncomfortable to use for a moment, probably will fix in next version, for now...
-Just deal with it, please) [Learn more.](https://thumbor.readthedocs.io/en/latest/usage.html#filters)
+[Learn more.](https://thumbor.readthedocs.io/en/latest/usage.html#smart-cropping) filters? | AbstractThumborFilterProp[] | (optional) The filters parameter is used to apply filters to an image.
+[Learn more.](https://thumbor.readthedocs.io/en/latest/usage.html#filters)

 ## ```ThumborTrimProps``` Props
  Propname             | Type                                    | Description